saleor/saleor/README.md

 ## License

-Disclaimer: everything you see here is open and free to use as long as you comply with the [license](https://github.com/mirumee/saleor/blob/master/LICENSE).
-There are no hidden charges we promise to do our best to fix bugs and improve the code.
+Disclaimer: Everything you see here is open and free to use as long as you comply with the [license](https://github.com/mirumee/saleor/blob/master/LICENSE).
+There are no hidden charges.
+We promise to do our best to fix bugs and improve the code.

 Some situations do call for extra code; we can cover exotic use cases or build you a custom e-commerce appliance.